Paperspace/Docs/data/private-datasets-repository.md

 This is one the easiest way to view the datasets while developing any of your research code.

-#### Supplying a Different Volume Size \(Coming soon\)
+#### Ephemeral Dataset Volumes

+Currently only supported on AWS private clusters.

 When downloading a dataset they are by default downloaded to shared storage.
-There are cases when you may want an ephemeral volume that lasts for the duration of the experiment job.
+There are cases when you may want an ephemeral volume that lasts only for the duration of the experiment job.
 These volumes are 5 GB \(`"5Gi"`\) by default; if you need a larger volume you may supply a size parameter with your dataset.

 For example, this snippet will start an experiment with a dataset that downloads to a 10 GB volume: